stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step4.md

 ## 3. Export your data to csv

 Now that our data is clean we want to import it back into our database.
 The easiest way to do this is to export it as a csv, which we will then import into our database.
+Ensure you have removed and facets or filters, then export the data:

 ![image](/assets/images/FarmerTrials/open-refine-17.png)